sqash87/Data-Structure-and-Algorithm-/README.md

 # Leetcode
-I post my own solutions of Data Structure and Algorithm problems in this repository.
+I post my own solutions of Data Structure and Algorithm coding problems in this repository.